Code-Institute-Submissions/raeel97-candy-store_MayResub/README.md

 1) A repository was created in github using the student template
 2) The repo was pushed to the cloud based IDE called GITPOD
 3) In the GITPOD terminal, django and its supporting libraries were installed using pip3
-4) The project is then created using using python3 manage.py startproject <project name>
+4) The project is then created using using python3 manage.py startproject projectname
-5) The first app is then created using python3 manage.py createapp <app name>
+5) The first app is then created using python3 manage.py createapp appname
 6) The app is then registered in the setting file in the project level settings.py.
 7) An app is the created in heroku and the installation of postgres is done under resources making sure to add postgres url to config vars
 8) Back in the GITPOD terminal, install Django Database and psycopg2